ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 If a response contains both the Retry-After and the RateLimit header fields, the reset keyword value SHOULD reference the same point in time as the Retry-After field value.

-When using a policy involving more than one time window, the server MUST reply with the RateLimit header field related to the time window with the lower remaining keyword values.

 A service using RateLimit header fields MUST NOT convey values exposing an unwanted volume of requests and SHOULD implement mechanisms to cap the ratio between the remaining and the reset keyword values (see {{sec-resource-exhaustion}}); this is especially important when a quota policy uses a large time window.

 Under certain conditions, a server MAY artificially lower RateLimit header field values between subsequent requests, e.g. to respond to Denial of Service attacks or in case of resource saturation.

 ## Performance Considerations

 Servers are not required to return RateLimit header fields in every response, and clients need to take this into account.
-For example, an implementer concerned with performance might provide RateLimit header fields only when a given quota is going to expire.
+For example, an implementer concerned with performance might provide RateLimit header fields only when a given quota is close to exhaustion.

 Implementers concerned with response fields' size, might take into account their ratio with respect to the content length, or use header-compression HTTP features such as {{?HPACK=RFC7541}}.

 # Client Behavior {#receiving-fields}

 The RateLimit header fields can be used by clients to determine whether the associated request respected the server's quota policy, and as an indication of whether subsequent requests will.
-However, the server might apply other criteria when servicing future requests, and so the quota policy may not completely reflect whether they will succeed.
+However, the server might apply other criteria when servicing future requests, and so the quota policy may not completely reflect whether requests will succeed.

 For example, a successful response with the following fields: